Lindhurst Spine Road

-Managed through our Arc Regeneration and Major Projects workstream, we’re acting as both an enabler and deliverer drawing on the wider resources of our supply chain.
+Managed through the Arc Regeneration and Major Projects workstream, our team acted as both an enabler and deliverer, drawing on the wider resources of our local supply chain.
+Works on the spine road began in June 2021 and were carried out by Balfour Beatty via the SCAPE Civil Engineering Framework, overseen and project managed by Arc Partnership.